-On top of all the tracking and analytics power that is built into our intranet software, IC customers also benefit from our push communication extension, which allows internal communicators to push important messaging to an employee’s channel of choice.
-With this tool, admins also have the power to track open rates, click rates, and much more.
-Knowing exactly what kind of messaging is resonating with your audience helps you calibrate your entire internal comms strategy, thereby improving your intranet utilization!
+IC customers also benefit from our integrated , which allows internal communicators to push important messaging to an employee’s channel of choice, directly from their intranet.
+With this tool, admins also have the power to track important insights like open and click rates, all from an intuitive dashboard.

 Improve your intranet utilization with IC